(For County & Municipal employees only)

 For Retired Law Enforcement Officers and Firefighters

-Public Law (LD 1674) has made changes to the existing law that established the Retired County and Municipal Law Enforcement Officers and Municipal Firefighters Health Insurance Subsidy Program.
-It allows for an Open enrollment for current employees hired prior to 10/1/2019 that may not have enrolled in the program at their date of hire.
-Retro monies would be due.
-It also allows new employees hired after 10/1/2019 to be able to enroll within 60 days of their date of hire or up to 5 years from their date of hire with retro monies due.
-Contact Employee Health & Benefits at 624-7380 for more information.
+Recent legislation has made changes to the existing law that established the Retired County and Municipal Law Enforcement Officers and Municipal Firefighters Health Insurance Subsidy Program.
+It allows for a one-time Open enrollment for current employees hired prior to 10/1/2019 that may not have enrolled in the program at their date of hire.
+Retro contributions would be due before this provision expires, December 31, 2021.
+It also allows new employees hired after 10/1/2019 to be able to enroll within 60 days of their date of hire or up to 5 years from their date of hire with retro contributions due.
+Contact Employee Health & Wellness at 624-7682 for more information.

 In order to be eligible for the health insurance subsidy premium at retirement an individual